nicolezattarin/BERT-Aspect-Based-Sentiment-Analysis/README.md

 For example, the sentence "The food was delicious, but the prices were a bit high" has two different polarities to point out, each of which is attributed to a different aspect.
 Indeed, the sentiment concerning the **food** is positive, while the sentiment concerning the **prices** is negative, and both these informations could be separately interesting to a company.

 Thus, in order to extract such information, we need to first identify the aspects of the sentence, and then to extract the sentiment associated to each of them.
-These are the two separated tasks we are going to approach in this notebook.
+These are the two separated tasks we are going to approach in this work.

 1. Aspect-based term extraction (ABTE): given sentence, identify all apect terms present in the sentence;
 2. Aspect-based sentiment analysis (ABSA): given sentence and an aspect term, identify the sentiment associated to that aspect term.